Cosmic Ray Acceleration and Nonthermal Radiation at Accretion Shocks in the Outer Regions of Galaxy Clusters: Nonthermal Radiation from the Outer Regions of Galaxy Clusters

 \subsection{Nonthermal Radiation}

-Next, we describe the estimation of nonthermal emission due to CRe and CRp.
+Next, we present the estimation of nonthermal emission due to CRe and CRp.
 Numerical shock zones are specified by several parameters, such as $n_2$, $T_2$, $M_s$, $u_2$, $B_2$, $f_{\rm CRp}$, and $\langle f_{\rm CRe}\rangle$.
-The redsihft $z_r$ determines the CMB radiation field and hence the IC cooling rate.
+The redshift $z_r$ determines the CMB radiation field and hence the IC cooling rate.
 We adopt $z_r = 0$ to focus on nearby clusters such as the Coma cluster.

 The two main parameters that control nonthermal emission in our model calculations are the injection parameter, $Q$, and the magnetic field parameter, $\epsilon_B$, for accretion shocks.
 Obviously, the nonthermal emission scale with the amplitude of CRe and CRp spectra, which in turn scale as $\propto \exp(-Q^2)Q^q$ in our analytic DSA models.
 Since the preacceleration processes for DSA has yet to be fully understood and could be different for weak internal shocks and strong accretion shocks, below we present the estimates with different values of the injection parameter: i.e., $Q_{\rm int}=3.5$ and $3.8$ for internal shocks and $Q_{\rm acc}=3.2-3.8$ for accretion shocks.
 We consider a narrow range of $Q_{\rm int}$ for internal shocks, since $Q_{\rm int}=3.2$ would result in the synchrotron emission from galaxy clusters that are not consistent with observations (see Section \ref{s4.5}).